Nakhon Sawan Rajabhat University - On-Line Course

 - They allow the teacher to see the student as an individual, each with his or her own unique set of characteristics, needs, and strengths.

-- They transform the role of the teacher away from generating comparative rankings of achievement (grades, percentile rankings, test scores)
+- They transform the role of the teacher away from generating comparative rankings of achievement (grades, percentile rankings, test scores)and toward improving student achievement through evaluative feedback and self-reflection.

 - They help students be more accountable for the work they do in class and the skills and knowledge we are asking them to acquire.